 SEO for bloggers seems like a dirty word when you first start blogging.
 It’s a term that’s hard to miss but in case you’ve never heard of SEO, it stands for Search Engine Optimisation.
-In other words, getting your blog ranked on Google.
+In other words, increasing your web traffic by getting your blog ranked on Google.

 The problem with SEO, is that when you’re a beginner blogger, it sucks big time.
 It feels as if you’re putting in a tonne of effort and getting zero results.

 Why?
 Because Google has a deep distrust of new blogs and websites.
 You have to dance with Google before it starts to love you…

 It’s nothing personal.
 Let’s face it, Google isn’t a human being.
 These days it’s a complicated algorithm.
 It may be getting better at recognizing great content, but it’s still far from being perfect.

 Google is a long way off being able to tell the difference between a dry boring post and an entertaining and engaging piece of writing.

 Instead Google relies heavily on external indicators such as how many people are linking to your posts from their own blogs or websites.

 These are called backlinks and Google loves them.
 The more quality backlinks you acquire from avid fans of your blog, the greater your domain authority.